Maharanijhoda

-Maharanijhoda is a village development committee in Jhapa District in the Province No. 1 of south-eastern Nepal.
-At the time of the 1991 Nepal census it had a population of 10,743 people living in 1811 individual households.
+Maharanijhoda is a village development committee (VDC) in Jhapa District in Province No. 1 of southeastern Nepal.
+At the time of the 1991 Nepal census, it had a population of 10,743 people living in 1811 individual households.
 There are mainly Brahman, Chetris living in this VDC.
-Manaranijhoda village development committee consists of 9 wards.
-The major occupation of the people of the maharanijhoda is farming.
+Maharanijhoda VDC consists of 9 wards.
+The major occupation of the people of Maharanijhoda is farming.